 |A legal document is known as an "occupation certificate" attests to the fact that a building's construction followed the approved plan and is now suitable for occupancy.||A Completion Certificate is a legal document attesting to the property's completion and that it complies with all governmental rules and regulations.|

 |Only after receiving the Occupancy Certificate does the owner have the legal right to occupy the apartment or home.||The owner of the apartment/house is not necessarily entitled to occupy and possess it legally just because they have a completion certificate.|

 Should you purchase a flat without an OC?

 If there is no legal OC, the local municipal government may take harsh action against the owners of apartments.
 You experience the following consequences if you purchase a flat without receiving the OC from the developer:

 Always make sure you get both the OC and CC before purchasing a property.
 The buyer-seller contract will specify what happens next if the developer is unable to offer OC or CC.
 You may even request to be charged rent during the developer's delay in making OC/CC available.
 Always available is the option to complain to the appropriate authority.

 The transparency and responsibility of the builders have, however, been ensured after the Real Estate (Regulation and Development) Act, 2016, was passed.

 In a nutshell, it's always a good idea to double-check that the necessary authorizations and critical paperwork are in place.
 Avoidance is preferable to cure.

-At Transcon, we issue Occupancy Certificates and Completion Certificates on both residential and commercial projects.
+At Transcon, we issue Occupancy Certificates and Completion Certificates on both residential and commercial projects in mumbai.
 Contact us now if you are looking for a luxurious flat with top-notch amenities.
 Our team members will get in touch with you.